 Rugged Memory Cards Case (Water-resistant)

-This backpack fits all my camera gear.
+This backpack fits all my camera gear perfect.
 Plus it has a small area on the top for my phone, travel wallet, any extra snacks or daytime items I may need to take with me.
 It also has a front pouch that fits my iPad in perfectly.
-So this is my carry-on for flights, it’s heavy but it looks like a regular type backpack.
+So this is my carry-on for flights, it looks like a regular type backpack.
 I bought the backpack when I knew exactly what camera I was going to buy and which lens.
 I probably have room for one more lens if I wanted to rearrange.

 Workshops & Courses